Crowdin Context Harvester CLI BetaFree

 To remove previously added AI context, use the reset command:

-crowdin-context-harvester clean
+crowdin-context-harvester reset

 Crowdin is a platform that helps you manage and translate content into different languages.
 Integrate Crowdin with your repo, CMS, or other systems.
 Source content is always up to date for your translators, and translated content is returned automatically.